hackclub/winter/ristonrodrigues723.md

 i want to  develop different modules such as:

 Control camera
-Central unit for weather and water tank
+ unit for water tank  weather level ant to check its lid status Lighting management
-Lighting management
 Heating management
 Pet food management
- Remotely controlled electric shutters. they all wil make use of esp 32 boards
+ Remotely controlled electric shutters.
+ Gas detection module- in the kitchen they all wil make use of esp 32 boards boards vwill be reused for newer modles as the modules are more compared to the esp boards the modules are more.

  modules can be increased or decresed as per need,time  and avaibility of hardware components and further modules can be easily added in the future. they will be connected o the central hub built using rasberry pi and can be accessed through web for now and can be manipulated theough mobile phones in the future.